 To qualify for a psychiatric service dog (PSD), you’ll need to speak with a licensed mental health professional who can assess your symptoms and determine your eligibility.
 They can issue an official letter detailing your need for a psychiatric service dog.

-- Take The Next Step: Get A Psychiatric Service Dog Letter
+- Take The Next Step: Train Your Psychiatric Service Dog

 What Is a Psychiatric Service Dog?

 A psychiatric service dog, or PSD, is trained to help people with mental or emotional illnesses.
 These mental illnesses include severe anxiety, post-traumatic stress disorder, chronic stress, bipolar disorder, schizophrenia, and more.
 Psychiatric service dogs help their owners by performing tasks that can ease the effects of some of these mental health concerns.
 For instance, a PSD might have the training to turn on the lights for the owner or do room searches.